DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-05-28-how-data-flows-through-the-service-line.md

 ## Data entities

-The service line includes several distinct data entities:
+The service line includes several data entities, which we have defined as:

 - application
 - course